pcx/shoot/README.rst

 Stuff *Shoot* does for you:

-- Map .html files to URIs and render them while serving
+- Map .html files to URLs and renders them while serving
 - List dirs and serve static files like any good web server would do
 - Let you pass custom context while rendering templates
 - Lets you pass custom Django settings module